andygale/codepad/PISTON_DEPLOYMENT.md

 ```

 ### For Production (Render.com)
-Set the environment variable in your main Codepad service:
+Set the environment variable in your main CodeCrush service:

-1. Go to your main Codepad service on Render.com
+1. Go to your main CodeCrush service on Render.com
 2. Go to "Environment" tab
 3. Add environment variable:
    ```